dothidden/writeups/content/glacierctf_2023/flipper.md

   return num_written;
 }
 ```
 The first check in the syscall verifies that the buffer we're writing from is found in userland.
 This might seem like the end of our adventure, but remember - infinite bit flips mean infinite possibilities.
 We can simply patch out the jumps like we did before.
-Here is the relevant assembly instructions at the beginning of the syscall:
+Here are the relevant assembly instructions at the beginning of the syscall:

 ```
  ffffffff8010a88a 48 b8 ff        MOV        RAX,0x7fffffffffff
                   ff ff ff
                   ff 7f 00 00
  ffffffff8010a894 48 39 45 e0     CMP        qword ptr [RBP + local_28],RAX ; local_28 is buffer
  ffffffff8010a898 77 1a           JA         LAB_ffffffff8010a8b4           ; jump if buffer >= USER_BREAK
  ffffffff8010a89a 48 8b 55 e0     MOV        RDX,qword ptr [RBP + local_28]
  ffffffff8010a89e 48 8b 45 d8     MOV        RAX,qword ptr [RBP + local_30]
  ffffffff8010a8a2 48 01 c2        ADD        RDX,RAX
  ffffffff8010a8a5 48 b8 00        MOV        RAX,0x800000000000
                   00 00 00
                   00 80 00 00
  ffffffff8010a8af 48 39 c2        CMP        RDX,RAX
  ffffffff8010a8b2 76 0a           JBE        LAB_ffffffff8010a8be           ; jump if buffer + size < USER_BREAK
 ```